MonashDataFluency/Power_BI/docs/04-plotting.md

 Replace image with gapminder data.
 Numerical data has ∑ symbol.
 -->
-In the previous chapter, we have seen how to import data into Power BI.
-We have also done basic pre-processing of data like cleaning the data, changing the type of data, dealing with NaN value.
-In this section, we are going to work on the same processed data.
-So we are not going to cover the data loading section again.
+In the previous chapter, we saw how to import data into Power BI.
+We also did some basic pre-processing of data like cleaning the data, changing the type of data, dealing with NaN values.
+In this section, we are going to work with our already processed data.

 ## Visualizations Panel

-We touched upon the basics of the Visualization panel in Chapter-1; now we will look at this in detail.
+We touched upon the different panels present in the Power BI interface.
+Now, we will explore the different panels dedicated to creating and formatting charts in detail.
-Inside the Visualization panel are the various types of plots that you can use to visualize your data.
-The available options are- Stacked bar chart, Line chart, Area chart, Scatter chart, Pie chart, etc. You can also import a custom visual from a file or the market-place if you click on **…** icon.
+One of the panels is the Visualization panel highlighted in the Red box.
+It contains various types of charts that you can create to visualize your data.
+Some of the available chart types are- Stacked bar chart, Line chart, Area chart, Scatter chart, Pie chart, etc. You can also import a custom visual from a file or the market-place if you click on **…** icon.
 We will explore that in the later section.

 <!--picture--->